 When shopping for grass seeds, it helps to understand the difference between single variety, blended, and mixed seed.

 Single-variety grass seeds, also labeled “straight” grass seeds, contain one type of grass.
-Generally, only warm season grasses are sold as single variety seeds.
+Generally, only warm-season grasses are sold as single variety seeds.
 When your lawn is just one type of grass, it looks very even, but it is also more prone to disease.

 Blended grass seeds contain several different varieties of the same grass species.
 This capitalizes on the strengths of each grass variety but still gives a uniform appearance, as different varieties of the same species will usually be close in appearance.

 Mixed seed grass seeds contain several different types of grass.
 Grass seeds labeled for specific conditions, such as “Shade,” “High Traffic,” or “Sun & Shade,” are typically mixed seed.
-Mixed seeds don’t create a lawn as uniform as single variety or blended seeds, but they do provide the benefits of different varieties and are generally more disease-resistant.
+Mixed seeds don’t create a lawn as uniform as a single variety or blended seeds, but they do provide the benefits of different varieties and are generally more disease-resistant.
 The majority of homeowners plant a mixed seed lawn.

 Before buying a bag of grass seeds, you need to understand the information on its label.